greyshi/aws-lambda-deploy/README.md

-# AWS Lambda Deploy Action for GitHub Actions
+# AWS Lambda Deploy GitHub Action

 Updates the code and configuration of AWS Lambda functions as part of GitHub Actions workflow steps.